Guindy

 Location of the Temple

-The temple can be seen from the main M K N Road, the road adjacent to Guindy railway station in the GST road.
+The temple can be seen from the main M K N Road, the road adjacent to Guindy railway station on the GST road.
 MKN road can be located on the left side when one moves from Guindy railway station to about 200 meters towards Kathipara junction.
 When one moves about 200 meters in MKN road, on the right side one can see a bus stand.
 Sri Veera Anjaneya Temple is located adjacent to this bus stand.
-However, entrance to this temple is through a small road next to the bus stand.
+However, the entrance to this temple is through a small road next to the bus stand.
 Today the temple is managed by the Hindu Religious and Charitable Endowments Department of Tamilnadu Government.
-The temple of Sri Anjaneya is surrounded by the scrap dealers who deal with the rejects from the nearby industrial area.
+The temple of Sri Anjaneya is surrounded by scrap dealers who deal with the rejects from the nearby industrial area.

 Description of the deity: Sri Veera Anjaneya